Emergencies on the Race Course

 9. Know–and make sure your crew knows–how to quickly mark a man overboard (“MOB”) location on your GPS.

-10. MOB Drill.
+11. MOB Drill.
 Do it.
 At the beginning of every season and when orienting new crew, talk through safety precautions and rescue procedures on your way to the race.
-Remember that the hardest part can be getting someone from the water to the cockpit.

 13. Understand the differences among Mayday, Pan-Pan, and Securite.
 Post a sample Mayday message in your cabin so that every crew member is capable of providing the necessary information.
 It should go without saying, but always monitor Channel 16.